thomasvargas/academic-kickstart/content/research/_index.md

 * _Capital Mobility and Democratization: The Role of the Foreign Elites_, with Carly Potz-Nielsen.

-* _Human Rights Reports and the Organizations that Produce Them_, with Carly Potz-Nielsen and Robert Ralston.

 * _Bleeding But Not Leading?: US Political Dynamics and Bias in International Event Data_, with Sarah Parkinson and Ben Bagozzi.